open-telemetry/opentelemetry-collector-contrib/exporter/googlecloudexporter/README.md

 # Google Cloud Exporter

-This exporter can be used to send metrics and traces to Google Cloud Monitoring and Trace (formerly known as Stackdriver) respectively.
+This exporter can be used to send logs, metrics, and traces to Google Cloud Logging, Monitoring, Trace (formerly known as Stackdriver) respectively.

 ## Getting started